-- a) Upon convocation of the BC-EGM (as will be publicly announced via press release), the Promoters have the right to convert up to one-third of their Special Shares into Ordinary Shares, whereby each Special Share shall be converted into seven Ordinary Shares, provided that such conversion shall be subject to completion of the Business Combination and effective as of the Business Combination Completion Date. - b) Further, the Promoters have the right to convert up to one-third of their Special Shares held by them at that time into Ordinary Shares after the trading day on which the daily average price of the Ordinary Shares for any 15 trading days out of a 30 consecutive trading day period (whereby such 15 trading days do not have to be consecutive) equals or exceeds €11, whereby each Special Share shall be converted into seven Ordinary Shares, provided that such conversion shall, to the extent relevant, be subject completion of the Business Combination and in no case become effective prior to the Business Combination Completion Date. - c) Further, the Promoters have the right to convert up to one-third of their Special Shares held by them at that time into Ordinary Shares after the trading day on which the daily average price of the Ordinary Shares for any 15 trading days out of a 30 consecutive trading day period (whereby such 15 trading days do not have to be consecutive) equals or exceeds €12, whereby each Special Share shall be converted into seven Ordinary Shares, provided that such conversion shall, to the extent relevant, be subject completion of the Business Combination and in no case become effective prior to the Business Combination Completion Date.
+- a) upon convocation of the BC-EGM (as will be publicly announced via press release), one-third of the Special Shares held by the Sponsors on the Special Shares Reference Date are automatically and mandatorily converted into Ordinary Shares, whereby each Special Share shall be converted into seven Ordinary Shares, provided that such conversion shall be subject to completion of the Business Combination and effective as of the Business Combination Completion Date, - b) further, an additional one-third of the Special Shares held by the Sponsors on the Special Shares Reference Date are automatically and mandatorily converted into Ordinary Shares after the trading day on which the closing price of the Ordinary Shares for any 15 trading days out of a 30 consecutive trading day period (whereby such 15 trading days do not have to be consecutive) equals or exceeds €11, whereby each Special Share shall be converted into seven Ordinary Shares, provided that such conversion shall be subject to completion of the Business Combination and effective as of the Business Combination Completion Date.

-d) Finally, each remaining Special Share, if any, will be automatically converted into one Ordinary Share upon the third (3th) anniversary of the Business Combination Completion Date.
+c) further, the remaining one-third of the Special Shares held by the Sponsors on the Special Shares Reference Date are automatically and mandatorily converted into Ordinary Shares after the trading day on which the closing price of the Ordinary Shares for any 15 trading days out of a 30 consecutive trading day period (whereby such 15 trading days do not have to be consecutive) equals or exceeds €12, whereby each Special Share shall be converted into seven Ordinary Shares, provided that such conversion shall be subject to completion of the Business Combination and effective as of the Business Combination Completion Date, each remaining Special Share, if any, will be automatically and mandatorily converted into one Ordinary Share upon the fifth (5th) anniversary of the Business Combination Completion Date.